galtproject/galtproject-docs/en/contracts/ArbitratorsMultiSig.md

 ```

 ### Incoming funds
 This contract is intended to operate mostly with GALT tokens.
-Although there are no restrictions on how funds can be transferred to this contracts, the default behaviour implies that the main source of incoming funds is stake deposits method of `ValidatorStakes` contract.
-This method creates required internal records about deposit value and immediately transfers it to the `ValidatorsStakesMultiSig` contract.
+Although there are no restrictions on how funds can be transferred to this contracts, the default behaviour implies that the main source of incoming funds is stake deposits method of `OrackeStakesAccounting` contract.
+This method creates required internal records about deposit value and immediately transfers it to the `ArbitratorsMultiSig` contract.

 ### Funds claim fulfilment
 The only way to transfer assets from this contract is using proposal-voting process.
 Transfer assets proposals could be created by `proposer` role.